 "Forcibly disconnected because: ReliablePackWithoutResponse" and "Sent pings that remote has not responded to" will crop up when your game is having trouble connecting to the servers.

-Among Us most common error messages when joining games
+What are the most common error messages on Among Us when joining games?

-While the aforementioned errors are based on server issues, there are still a couple of messages unrelated to that which can pop up as players try to join a game of Among Us.
-If you get a message that says "The game you tried to join is full.
+While the errors above are based on server issues, there are still a couple of unrelated messages that can pop up as players try to join a game of Among Us.
+If you get a message that says, "The game you tried to join is full.
 Check with the host to see if you can join next round," then it likely means the match you are trying to get into is already full.
-If you try to join a match that has anywhere between 7 to 9 players already in the match, chances are it might fill up as you're selecting the lobby.
+If you try to join a game that has anywhere between 7 to 9 players already in the game, chances are it might fill up as you're selecting the lobby.
 So it's best to pick matches that are at 6/10 or fewer.

-Among Us is available now for PC, iOS, Android, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+Among Us is available for PC, iOS, Android, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.